More than a decade of RecSys

 Papers titles perhaps better reflect the curent trends in the recommender systems research field than session titles.
 Progressions of the ket topics at RecSys can be seen by, e.g. the words rating, matrix, factorization, being phased out and new terminology such as deep (2016), convolutional, neural, recurrent, and networks making an appearance (2017).
 This echos the developments in machine learning, where topics related to deep learning have become very popular in recent years.

 (NB: subjective opinions again:) It once used to be that RecSys could just as well have been called The Conference on Movie Rating Prediction, especially in the years during and after the Netflix Prize.
 It is very nice to see that the field has gotten past this and is more and more exploring other facets of recommendation.
-This is, as with most things, a double sided coin.
+This is, as with most things, a two sided coin.
 In the past, you could attend any session at RecSys and find practically every talk was somehow related to your own research, this is not the case today.
 As the field has matured, so have the many variations and applications of recommender systems.
 It is refreshing to see that even as the community matures, it does not become stale.

 RecSys has always been a research conference which has enjoyed high attendance from industry.
 In the last few years, industry/practitioner attendance has surpassed academic/research attendance.
 In the past years (and especially in 2017), there have been voices saying that the academic papers and presentations at RecSys are iterating (or very slightly changing) already existing works, whereas the industry papers and presentations are more novel and interesting.
 Perhaps the industry presentations are more interesting, and likely more digesteable in the format of a presentation.
 However, even though the majority of attendees come from industry, RecSys is still a research conference – and in being so it is an outlet for research-focused presentations and papers.